6 Overdue Salesforce Enhancements to Help Nonprofits Do a Little Better (Part 2 of 3)

 #4 Full Gmail & Google Calendar Support

-Why: Constituent relationship management is a farce without managing conversations
+Why: Stakeholder relationship management is a farce without managing conversations

 A mysterious admin notification arrived last week.
 On September 15, Salesforce will be enabling some sort of Gmail integration in the form of a browser extension.
 Naturally, I followed the breadcrumbs, but was stopped short when I couldn’t get the “Administrator Package” to launch and needed to take a call.
 I did notice a RelateIQ URL reference in the Connected App, however.
 RelateIQ is one of the more interesting Salesforce acquisitions in recent times, and although I haven’t yet explored, it is marketed to deliver predictive intelligence and near-creepy intelligence in the marketing to sales flow.